-You can use versioning to retain multiple versions of an object, which protects against accidental deletion of objects, and enables you to retrieve and restore earlier versions of an object.
+You can set the versioning state of a bucket if you want to retain multiple versions of each object.
+Enabling versioning for a bucket can help protect against accidental deletion of objects and enables you to retrieve and restore earlier versions of an object.